dm-cdb/Microchip/XC8/Noob-capt.X/Readme.md

 The TMR1 register (TMR1H:TMR1L) result is then copied to the CCPR1H:CCPR1L register, and from that we can :
 - compute the period of a signal.
 - compute the duty cyce of a signal (changing the raising edge mode to the falling edges mode right after the raising edge has been detected).
-- output a frequency divider.
+- output a frequency divider, based on CCP1M capture mode configration bits.

 Below is the register used to program the capture mode of CCP1 :